 The shift, with fewer workers turning out larger quantities of a smaller range of breads, has been possible for Lost Bread, which can still rely on its primary outlet of grocery business, along with twice-a-week preorders for pickup from its Fishtown storefront, where Bois also sells flour and gives away sourdough starter.
 (Several local bakeries, including Mighty Bread Co. and Four Worlds, will give away starter on request.)

 But it’s hardly been easy, as bakeries large and small have undergone dramatic staff reductions and had to instantly reimagine their business models, as residents in Pennsylvania and New Jersey have been advised to stay at home aside from getting essentials — like food.
 Wholesale-oriented bakeries like sourdough specialist Mighty Bread Co. lost 80% of its business overnight when restaurants abruptly shut down, and shifted focus to supplying grocers and time-slotted pickup times at its bakery for prepaid online orders.
-Machine Shop Boulangerie, whose croissants and kouign-amanns are a staple in local cafés, has ceased baking for the time being.
+Machine Shop Boulangerie, whose croissants and kouign-amanns are a staple in local cafés, temporarily ceased baking for a short period.

 Small operations like Essen, meanwhile, which sold the majority of its products direct from its storefront cafe, have shifted to home delivery.